toggledbits/node-red-contrib-ezlo/README.md

 ![Build](https://img.shields.io/github/workflow/status/toggledbits/node-red-contrib-ezlo/Node.js%20CI?event=push)
 -->

 This package provides *Node-RED* nodes for controlling devices connected to Ezlo hubs via their API.
-It can connect to the hub locally, or through Ezlo's cloud relay (the latter is the only optional available for older generation Atom and PlugHub hubs).
+It can connect to the hub locally, or through Ezlo's cloud relay (the latter is the only option available for older generation Atom and PlugHub hubs).

 I try to be responsive to questions and [issues](https://github.com/toggledbits/node-red-contrib-ezlo/issues), so please feel free to reach out.
-If you find these nodes useful, please [make a donation](#donations-fuel-this-project} to support my efforts!
+If you find these nodes useful, please [make a donation](#donations-fuel-this-project) to support my efforts!

 ![image](https://user-images.githubusercontent.com/19241798/147771403-578cabd4-9628-41e3-a13f-ebec834be3e4.png)